Oasis Of The Seas Review and Specifications

 Follows the complete list of Oasis of the Seas restaurants and food bars.

-- American Icon Grill (3056-seat, a la carte restaurant; offers open seating breakfast, lunch, “Brasserie 30” menu; with two assigned dinner seatings and Private Dining area.)
+- American Icon Grill (3056-seat, a la carte restaurant; offers an open seating breakfast, lunch, “Brasserie 30” menu; with two assigned dinner seatings and Private Dining area.)

 - The Grande (offers DreamWorks themed breakfast, two fixed dinner seatings and "My Time Dining")